We're an affiliate

 Training your dog on protective instincts can boost their chances of guarding you against intruders or aggressive animals.

-Are Pitbulls good guard dogs?
-No, Pitbulls are not excellent at protecting homes and property from attack.
+Pitbulls are not good as guard dogs.
 The best an average Pitbull can do is alert their owner by barking at the intruder.

 These dogs were originally bred for dogfighting and ratting competitions, but they were transitioned into working breeds during the early 20th century.